jakshin/yazpt/README.md

 ## Features

 * **It's fast.**
   It's faster than any prompt theme which relies on [vcs_info](https://github.com/zsh-users/zsh/tree/master/Functions/VCS_Info), and faster than nearly all prompt themes which don't use async approaches for obtaining and displaying VCS status.
-Prompt themes which populate the VCS parts of the prompt asynchronously can be faster, but I actually tend not to love them, as I personally find it a bit distracting when part of the prompt pops into existence a bit later than the rest.

   Yazpt also allows you to configure lists of path prefixes in which you expect to find Git repos, Subversion working copies, and/or Team Foundation Version Control local workspaces - if you've done so, then while working in any path which isn't in one or more of those lists, it skips checking for Git/Subversion/TFVC status, improving performance even further.
 If you don't happen to use one or more of the supported VCSs, you can also entirely disable yazpt's use of any of them.